selimrbd/ds-environments/README.md

 - **basic:** Basic python tools for data science (pandas, scikit-learn, jupyter notebooks...)
 - **deep:** Basic DS environment + deep learning tools and frameworks with GPU compatibility

+## Motivation

+Having to re-install your data science environment on a new machine can be painful and time-consuming.
+It can also be challenging to share a notebook with colleagues that might not have all the dependencies necessary to make it run.
+It's especially true for deep learning frameworks that require many system dependencies such as CUDA, CudNN, etc..
+By encapsulating your development environment in a Docker image, you make it portable and transparent.
+Easy to redeploy and share !

+## Prerequisites

+Have docker installed.

 ## Get Image from Docker Hub

 ## Build the image

+Open build.sh and modify:
+- `PATH_HOST_WD` to the working directory  on your local machine
+- `JUPYTER_NOTEBOOK_PORT_ON_HOST` if you want jupyter to be exposed on your host on another port than 8888

+Then run the script
 ```
 ./build.sh
 ```